 Always start at the point in the system that is furthest from the tandem brake valve and work back toward the tandem brake valve.
-Bleed every bleeder screw on every caliper/ actuator on every wheel.
+Bleed every bleeder screw on every caliper/actuator on every wheel.
 When you complete a bleeder screw, go to the next closest bleeder screw on the same caliper/actuator.
 When you complete a wheel, go to the furthest bleeder screw on the next closest wheel.

-Pressure Bleeding The Brake System
+Pressure Bleeding the Brake System

-- NOTE: Before bleeding the brake system, ensure the hydraulic accumulators are fully charged. - 1.
-Install the bleeding adapter. - 2.
+NOTE: Before bleeding the brake system, ensure the hydraulic accumulators are fully charged.

+- 1. Install the bleeding adapter. - 2.
 Using a clean bleeding tank, fill the tank at least half full with hydraulic oil.
-Position the tank so it will not have to be moved again until all bleeding is finished. - 3.
-Connect a 240 kPa (35 psi) air source to the bleeder tank. - 4.
+Position the tank so it will not have to be moved again until all bleeding is finished. - Connect a 35 psi (240 kPa) air source to the bleeder tank. - 4.
 Open the bleeder tank valve and bleed all air out of the hose to be connected to the adapter.
 Connect the bleeder hose to the adapter and open the bleeder valve. - 5.
 Connect the end of the bleeder hose to the bleeder screw on the caliper/actuator.
 Submerge the other end in a glass jar partially filled with the proper type of clean hydraulic oil. - 6.
 Open the bleeder screw and allow fluid to flow into the jar until it is a solid stream free of air bubbles.
-Close the bleeder screw and torque 11.3 Nm to 13.6 Nm (100 lb-ft to 120 lb-in). - 7.
-Repeat steps 5 and 6 for the remaining wheel calipers/ actuators. - 8.
+Close the bleeder screw and torque 100 to 120 lb-in (11.3 to 13.6 Nm). - Repeat steps 5 and 6 for the remaining wheel calipers/ actuators. - 8.
 Remove the air supply from the bleeder tank. - 9.
 Close the bleeder tank valve and disconnect the hose and the bleeder adapter. - 10.
 Remove the bleeder tank and hose. - 11.
 Remove the bleeder adapter.